MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-sdk-advanced.md

 uid: microsoft.azure.quantum.qio.python-sdk.advanced
 ---

-# Advanced usage of the Python SDK for Quantum Inspired Optimization
+# Advanced usage of the Python SDK for Quantum-Inspired Optimization

-This document provides an overview of some advanced usage patterns for the Python SDK for Quantum Inspired Optimization.
+This document provides an overview of some advanced usage patterns for the Python SDK for Quantum-Inspired Optimization.

 ## Asynchronous problem solving

-In the [basic usage example](xref:microsoft.azure.quantum.qio.python-sdk) a problem was created, submitted to Azure Quantum, and solved synchronously.
-This is convenient for certain environments, but unsuitable for others where there's a need to either submit a problem and check on it later, or submit many problems and compare the results.
+In the [basic usage example](xref:microsoft.azure.quantum.qio.python-sdk), a problem was created, submitted to Azure Quantum, and solved synchronously.
+This is convenient for certain environments, but unsuitable for others where there is a need to either submit a problem and check on it later, or submit many problems and compare the results.